didlix/uxdi35/README.md

 **Description**

-I'm a
+I am a:

-- Software Engineer
+* Software Engineer
-- A UX Designer
+* A UX Designer
-- A Systems Administrator
+* A Systems Administrator
-- A SCRUM and Kanban Coach.
+* A SCRUM and Kanban Coach
+* Yogi
+* Minimalist
+* Collaborator

-_I work best in a collaborative environments_ where feedback is given and welcomed.
-People will reguarly review eachother's work as a team in a growth mindset format.
+I work best in a collaborative environments where feedback is given and welcomed.
+People will regularly review each other's work as a team in a growth mindset format.
 I like to help facilitate to ensure things run on time.
 Although I'm friendly and silly, I am very task focused and like to implement and follow a process.
-To get work done I tend to need to avoid interuptions and aim to be places early so I can _crack on_.
-Headphones are super useful in this.
-From my German heritager I have a directness which is never intended as rude, but sometimes can come across that way.
+To get work done I tend to need to avoid interruptions and aim to be places early so I can crack on.
+Headphones are extremely useful in this.
+I have a directness which is never intended as rude, but sometimes can come across that way.
 I always have the best intentions when offering feedback, and am learning to do so in a less direct manner.

-**Feedback**
+### Feedback

 I like to work on collaborative documents where everyone is able to comment and leave feedback.
 Google Docs/Slides etc is great at this.
-In development Github has a thing called _pull requests_ which allow people to review and provide positive feedback.
-I believe this exists in Setch using Abstract.
+In development Github has a feature called pull requests which allow people to review and provide positive feedback.
+I believe this exists in Sketch using Abstract.
 I am also happy to be given personal feedback in person.
-I recently listewned to a podcast on giving and receiving feedback, which encouraged us to use UX principles like asking "Tell me about the last time you felt this way" to help a person recall the last time.
-And to take it seriously, not just double down on an explanation of why something was the way it was.
+I recently listened to a podcast on giving and receiving feedback, which encouraged us to use UX principles like asking "tell me about the last time you felt this way" to help a person recall previous instances, and to take it seriously - not to simply double down on an explanation of why something was that way.

 In Summary:

-- Design Crits
+* Design	Crits
-- Written feedback on collaborative sites like Google Docs.
+* Written feedback on collaborative sites like Google Docs.

-**Learning**
+### Learning
 I like learning both on my own and in classroom environments.
-I have learned every which way, acadamia, books, youtube tutorials, talks, conferences, workshops and lunchtime learning cliubs.
+I have studied with a range of methods, including formal academia, books, youtube tutorials, talks & conferences, workshops and lunchtime learning clubs.